5 Common Signs Of PTSD

 As another of the potential symptoms, there is a well-documented connection between chronic pain and past trauma, and an estimated 25% of people who live with chronic pain also have PTSD.
 One study that explored this comorbidity found that people who live with both PTSD and chronic pain tend to experience higher levels of pain intensity and pain-related disability than people who experience chronic pain without a history of trauma and without PTSD.
 This finding suggests that PTSD can exacerbate pain.

 There are various theories available as to why someone with PTSD may experience body aches and chronic pain.
 One is that PTSD and pain can arise from the same event(s).
 For example, military members or first responders may experience chronic pain from their work, which could also have led to PTSD.
 Another explanation is that some individuals with PTSD may end up with chronic pain because their mental/emotional symptoms make self-care practices such as exercising more difficult.
-Additionally, some people with PTSD experience body aches as a result of anxiety, which can cause consistent muscle tension.
+Additionally, some people with PTSD experience body aches as a result of anxiety or other mental health challenges, which can cause consistent muscle tension.

 3. Digestive issues